ogre-dev/Ogre.ts/README.md

 Not that the order of the layers is important.
 The `Internal Server Error` layer wraps the entire layer stack and catches unhandled errors while the `Not Found` layer acts as the center-most layer thus intercepting requests that have not been dealt with by previous layers.

+## Trivia

+The Ogre framework is a reference to the [Shrek movie](https://en.wikipedia.org/wiki/Shrek) and its scene about ogres having layers, much like the framework:

+> Shrek: Ogres are like onions.
+>
+> Donkey: They stink?
+>
+> Shrek: Yes...
+No!
+>
+> Donkey: Oh, they make you cry.
+>
+> Shrek: No.
+>
+> Donkey: Oh, you leave 'em out in the sun, they get all brown, start sproutin' little white hairs.
+>
+> Shrek: No!
+Layers.
+Onions have layers.
+Ogres have layers.
+Onions have layers.
+You get it?
+We both have layers.

+The release of the Ogre framework also coincided with the 20th anniversary of the movie.

 ## Documentation

 [Full documentation](https://ogre-dev.github.io/Ogre.ts/)